CalfCrusher/JavaAndroidReverseShell/SSL/README.md

-## Android Reverse Java Shell with SSL Support
+## Android Reverse Java Shell using SSL Encryption

 ## On Attacker machine - Linux for example -
 ### (you need android sdk installed and build-tools also)